ParsonsZeng/ThirstyScholar.github.io/README.md

 ![ddpg_pendulum_result](DDPG/ddpg_pendulum_result.png)

-I also normalized the state input by keeping a running stat using code from [John Schulman's repo](https://github.com/joschu/modular_rl/blob/master/modular_rl/running_stat.py) and scale the reward signal into the range roughly between [-1, 0] by dividing it by 16.
+I also standardized the state input by keeping a running stat (taken from [John Schulman's repo](https://github.com/joschu/modular_rl/blob/master/modular_rl/running_stat.py)) and scale the reward signal into the range roughly between [-1, 0] by dividing it by 16.